 How To Defend Against Sun Damage

-Summer is fast approaching, and many of us are digging out our sandals and sun hat.
-As the temperatures gradually rise in these final Spring days, the sun is hard at work.
+During the summer months, many of us are digging out our sandals, sunscreen, and sun hat.
 Even on cooler, overcast days, it’s important to stay vigilant in protecting yourself and your family from sun damage.
 Thankfully, there are plenty of ways to keep your skin healthy while still enjoying the outdoors.

 What Causes Sun Damage?

-Although sun provides a short-term summertime glow, it’s also responsible for damage like sunburn, wrinkles, and age spots.
+Although time spent in the sun provides a short-term summertime glow to your skin, it’s also responsible for damage like sunburn, wrinkles, and age spots.
 In addition to cosmetic damage, unprotected sun exposure can also cause skin cancer.
 For these reasons, it’s essential to protect your skin every day and to have your skin examined by a dermatologist regularly.

 The sun is made up of many types of rays; the ones that are most harmful to the skin are UV rays.